 This is premium content.
 To read the rest, please log in.
-If you are not currently a member, please purchase a digital or print subscription to Filmmaker or join IFP.
+If you are not currently a member, please purchase a digital or print subscription to Filmmaker or join The Gotham.

 Twenty years after the release of All About Lily Chou-Chou, I can’t think of a film that better depicts what first drew people to the internet, and certainly none that matches its expressive use of content-type header errors.
 Director Shunji… Read more